UW-Macrostrat/python-libraries/README.md

 Make sure to keep development dependencies (e.g., for testing) separate from core package dependencies.
 `poetry add -D ...` adds dependencies that will only be installed in development, analogous to NPM and Yarn.

+## Testing

+Tests can be run using `make test`, or, for added control, `poetry run pytest ...`.
+Docker is required to run all tests, as some of them require several containers.

 ## Releasing on PyPI

 This repository is designed to facilitate rapid iteration of its components